 The Pill Hearings: Science, Politics, and Birth Control

 In January 1970, Senator Gaylord Nelson (D-Wisconsin) convened a relatively obscure subcommittee of the U.S. Senate (the Senate Small Business Committee Subcommittee on Monopoly) to ask his assembled scientific experts: Is the birth control pill safe?
 Should we be concerned about all these new reports about Pill side effects?
 Are doctors withholding information about potential harms from their patients when they prescribe this wildly popular new drug?
 Inspired in large part by journalist Barbara Seaman’s controversial exposé The Doctors’ Case Against the Pill (1969), Nelson leveraged his power within the liberal political establishment to attempt to answer these urgent questions.
-The hearings did not go quite as planned, attracting the ire of both feminist protesters and the family planning establishment, but they had long-lasting effects on the practice of medicine and the regulation of pharmaceuticals that are still with us today.
+The hearings did not go quite as planned, attracting the ire of both feminist protesters and the family planning community, but they had long-lasting effects on the practice of medicine and the regulation of pharmaceuticals that are still with us today.
 My book takes a fresh look at these hearings, the media frenzy that accompanied them, and the diverse cast of characters with stakes in this scientific and political debate.

 Hippocratic Vows: How the Doctor’s Wife Transformed American Medicine